 One of the values of participating in multiple iterations of the Survey is the opportunity to measure organizational change over time.
 In general, response rates should rise from the first to the second and succeeding iterations.
 If organizational health is sound, rates tend to plateau above the 50 percent level.
 Sharp declines in participation suggest some form of general organizational problem is developing.
-Your response rate is about the same as it was for the previous survey.
+Your response rate is higher than it was for the previous survey.